Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction

 In the remainder of this article, we want to substantiate this main idea with an \gls{HRI} study involving 24 human participants.
 As a first step, we evaluate the human perception of robots with different behavior with the help of post-experiment questionnaires.
 We compare how the introduction of intrinsically motivated behavior affects human perception, and discuss how these factors can lead to the formation of different social attitudes.
-Our main focus in this article is on the \emph{Warmth}\footnote{We continue to capitalize dimensions like Warmth to indicate that we refer to, e.g., the questionnaire dimension Warmth, as opposed to true perceived warmth.
-At times, however, we use the adjectives (e.g, warm) where it is clear that we refer to the dimension.} dimension.
+Our main focus in this article is on the \emph{Warmth} dimension.
 Warmth and \emph{Competence} are considered the two main dimensions in describing almost all social attitudes in human social cognition, such as friendliness, empathy, admiration, envy, contempt and pity~\citep{FiskeCuddyEtAl-07,AbeleHaukeEtAl-16}.
 Warmth is considered the primary dimension for social characterizing peers.
 This means, when characterizing other people, we firstly judge their intent (Warmth) before judging their capability (Competence) to enact their intent.
-Warmth is strongly linked to the measure of trust~\citep{FiskeCuddyEtAl-07, Fiske-18}.
+Warmth is strongly linked to the measure of trust~\citep{FiskeCuddyEtAl-07,Fiske-18}.
 A person who is perceived as warm is also perceived as more trustworthy.
-For example, \cite{KulmsKopp-18} use it as an indicator of people's trust in computers.
-From human social cognition, it is known that human's who are perceived as warm experience more positive social interactions compared to their peers who are perceived as less warm~\citep{FiskeCuddyEtAl-07}.
+For example, \citet{KulmsKopp-18} use it as an indicator of people's trust in computers.
+Importantly, from human social cognition, it is known that human's who are perceived as warm experience more positive social interactions compared to their peers who are perceived as less warm~\citep{FiskeCuddyEtAl-07}.
 Recent research in \gls{HRI} has shown that human participants prefer to interact again with the robot if they perceive its behavior as more warm~\citep{OliveiraArriagaEtAl-19,ScheunemannCuijpersEtAl-20}.
 Consequently, in order to welcome robots in our everyday life, an understanding is needed for how to enable the perception of Warmth for robots.